dmfv/redesigned-train/README.md

 # redesigned-train
 ### Requirements:

+general
+* main language is C++ (up to 17 standard)
+* building tools GNU Make or Cmake
+* Boost and glibc are only available.
+* build and work correctly on Linux

-* asynchronous server
+server side
-* can work with multiple clients
+* server can work with multiple clients
 * process input data
-* easy to update new ways to process data full info located in requirements.pdf
+* easy to update new ways to process data

+client side:
+* no any specific restrictions

+full info located in requirements.pdf

 ### Dependencies
 boost-1.81.0 (put boost sources in root).
 Important: build header-only library
 TODO: check custom location library support (find_package)